tca19/data-analysis/README.md

 $ jupyter notebook
 ```

 Your web browser should open.
-Select the corresponding td folder and complete
+Select the corresponding session folder and
-the .ipynb file.
+complete the .ipynb file.